front-end-foundations/session1/readme.md

 ## Hands On Exercise - Sushi

-In this exercise we begin looking at layout with the following properties:
+In this exercise we use the contents of the Sushi folder to begin looking at layout with the following properties:

 - Containers
 - Display